 -

-This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated May 14, 1989.
+The Gregorian (May, 1989) This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated May 14, 1989.
 The date at the top right indicates it's for Pentecost Sunday, May 14, 1989, and a biblical quote from John 20:21b complements the date.

 The header of the newsletter is stylized with the title "THE GREGORIAN" in bold, uppercase letters.
 Below this, in a more decorative font, is "Saint Gregory Church" with its address.